-The game looked a little bit like Battlefield 4, Titanfall, and Crysis all rolled into one linear Transformers plot, and it sure looked exciting.
-Unfortunately, with no new information on the game in years, it’s likely that Exomecha has been silently canceled during development.
-Nevertheless, here’s everything we do know about TwistedRed’s planned Exomecha release date and gameplay.
+The game looked a little bit like Battlefield, Titanfall, and Crysis all rolled into one linear Transformers-style plot, and it sure looked exciting.
+Unfortunately, with no new information on the game in a while, it’s likely that Exomecha has been silently canceled during development.
+Nevertheless, here’s everything we’ve managed to gather about Exomecha.

 Exomecha trailer